n8design/htwoo/content/_index.md

 <div class="t-general landing">
   <h2>Why hTWOo?</h2>
   <p>We strongly believe that accessibility, inclusivity, and performance are essential for every front-end framework. hTWOo was built with this in mind.
-It allows you to develop customisations and applications for Microsoft 365 and web applications and provides the fastest way to implement Fluent Design.</p>
+It allows you to develop customizations and applications for Microsoft 365 and web applications and provides the fastest way to implement Fluent Design.</p>
   <p>Built on a strong fundament of semantic markup, it brings longevity to your applications while gradually involving over time, which makes the upgrade path as smooth as possible.</p>
   <p>hTWOo was built on the <a href="https://atomicdesign.bradfrost.com/chapter-2/" target="_blank">Atomic Design Methodology</a>, making it easy for the developer to use and reuse built-in components to create new experiences faster without reinventing the wheel.</p>
   <p>